Equifax and other agency sites and phone lines are jammed after hack

 "It was a total nightmare," she told NBC News.
 "It was a full-on investigation with the postal service inspector and all three credit bureaus.
 It took days and months dealing with that."

-But when she filed a credit freeze with Equifax, the website said it was unable to process her request.
+But when she filed a credit freeze with Equifax after the recent breach was announced, the website said it was unable to process her request.
 When she called the automated credit freeze phone line, she was told that she had already had a credit freeze placed on her report.
 She never got a PIN code though, and now has no way of unlocking it.

 She says when she called customer service they recommended she try "tomorrow" because it was a "computer glitch."
 When she asked how she would get a PIN, she says the customer service representative told her, "I don't know."